 4. Braided Updo

-If you are attending a more formal event or want a hairstyle for your little one that is romantic and feminine, consider a braided updo.
-Updos can be sophisticated and perfect for special occasions, or they can be undone and deliberately messy for a more relaxed finish.
-Depending on the hair length and type and how complex you want the braided look to be, there are many options to try.
-This includes a crown braid, side plaits that form a bun, or a half-up, half-down look.
+If you are attending a more formal event or want a hairstyle for your little one that is romantic and feminine, consider a braided updo hairstyle.
+Updos can be sophisticated and perfect for special occasions or undone and deliberately messy for a more relaxed finish.
+Many options exist depending on the hair length and hair type and how complex you want the braided look to be.
+This includes a crown braid, side plaits that form a bun, or a half up half down look.
 You can also add baby’s breath or other little flowers for a pretty touch.
 Braided updos are incredibly versatile, letting you find the perfect look for your child.

-An 80s favorite is the bubble ponytail, and it is a look from this decade that remains popular today.
-It is an effortless updo, achieved by adding hair elastics throughout the length of the ponytail.
+An 80s favorite is the bubble braids, and it is a look from this decade that remains popular today.
+It is an effortless updo, achieved by adding hair elastics throughout the ponytail’s length.
 It is also fun and lets your daughter express herself because she can choose the color of the elastics she adds to her hair.
-You need medium-length to long hair for this style to work, but it can be done on all hair textures and types.
+For this style to work, you need medium-length to long hair, but it can be done on all hair textures and hair types.